 Courses Offered in Venice

-Law, Literature, and Culture (Examples from Italy, and some detours), taught by Dean Richard Schneider:
+Law, Literature, and Culture (Examples from Italy, and some detours), (3 Credit Hours) taught by Dean Richard Schneider:

 The study of legal themes in great literature has been a significant complement to more traditional classwork in law schools.
 Students learn to approach traditional problems in non-traditional ways, leading often to better outcomes.
 So, how about reading a bit of Dante in the city where he became fatally sick, asking why he was so obsessed by punishment, and then visiting his tomb in Ravenna?
-How about reading why a famous writer named Gustav came to Venice, stayed, and died when he could have left?
-How about examining Italo Calvino’s Baron in the Trees to ask how and why literature can affect law?
-Finally, how about reading a Donna Leon mystery (or two) and literally following in the footsteps of Commissario Brunetti as he solves Venetian crimes?
+Let’s read about how a certain wise woman outsmarted the men in a legal proceeding in the 14th century.
+Let’s see why a contract secured by a pound of flesh couldn’t be enforced in the Venice of the 16th century?
+How about questioning Italy’s organized crime by examining a novel and a movie?
+Finally, wouldn’t it be fun to read a Donna Leon mystery (or two) and literally follow in the footsteps of Commissario Brunetti as he solves crimes in contemporary Venice?
 Law, Literature, and Culture transplanted onto Italian soil will focus on interpretation, analysis, and group discussion of seminal works of literature and how those works can be read in a legal context.
-The authors we read will include Dante, Cesare Pavese, Leonard Sciascia, Dario Fo, and Donna Leon.
-We will also spend some sessions discussing Italian cinema instead of books (e.g., The Bicycle Thief, Divorce Italian Style, and The Tree of Wooden Clogs).
+The authors we read will include Dante, Boccaccio, Shakespeare, Sciascia, and Donna Leon.
+We will also spend some sessions discussing Italian cinema (e.g., The Bicycle Thief, Divorce Italian Style, and Il Divo).
 No prerequisite is required.
-Grades will be based on participation and a paper to be completed by September 2014.
+Grades will be based on participation and a paper to be completed by September 2016.

-European Union Law, taught by Dean Richard Schneider
+Introduction to the European Union, (2 Credit Hours) taught by Dean Richard Schneider

 Non-Wake Forest students should confirm that credit for these courses is accepted in their home law school.
 Grades for non-Wake Forest students will be only on a Pass/Fail basis (with a “C” being the minimum grade to earn a passing grade.)